NautilusTrader

 • Kraken's updates are not guaranteed to arrive at exact interval boundaries.

-• Buffering ensures data integrity at the cost of latency.
+• Buffering preserves data integrity at the cost of latency.

-If bar latency is critical for your strategy, consider using trade tick data and aggregating bars locally with BarAggregator.
+If bar latency matters for your strategy, consider using trade tick data and aggregating bars locally with BarAggregator.

 For most use cases, we recommend using INTERNAL bar aggregation (subscribing to trades and aggregating bars locally) rather than EXTERNAL exchange-provided bars: